Women's Drug Rehab Program

 Biology also plays a significant role in why women begin using drugs and alcohol.
 Research shows women often start using drugs or alcohol because they seek a coping mechanism to manage or dull symptoms related to a history of trauma or trauma they experience in their current environment.
 Many women who are diagnosed with a substance use disorder have a family history of substance abuse, trauma, or mental illness.

 When discussing differences between men and women’s substance abuse, you also have to look at the severity and consistency of use.
-Typically, women begin using at lower rates (lower doses or more infrequent doses) than men; however, their frequency of use and the amount they use escalate faster than males.
-Women often seek help overcoming addiction sooner but frequently present with higher rates of dual diagnosis conditions such as mood disorders or anxiety disorders.
+Typically, women begin using at lower rates (lower doses or more infrequent doses) than men.
+However, their frequency of use and the amount they use escalates faster than males.
+Women often seek help overcoming addiction sooner, but frequently present with higher rates of dual diagnosis conditions such as mood disorders or anxiety disorders.

 How we Help